Search38 Results

 The University is committed to promoting a safe and healthy campus environment that is free from violence.
 Violent acts, whether on-duty or off-duty, affect individual and community physical and mental well-being, employees’ ability to perform their jobs, and students' ability to learn.
 The purpose of this policy is to establish preventative measures, hold perpetrators of violence accountable, and support individuals affected by Workplace Violence.

-While the purpose of research, scholarship, and education at the University of North Carolina at Chapel Hill is to ultimately share information and new knowledge, there are times when access to certain data or certain laboratory spaces should be restricted for confidentiality, export compliance, national security, safety, and/or other security reasons.
-To that end this policy establishes a framework for identifying certain activities, research, and/or research.
+While the purpose of research, scholarship, and education at the University of North Carolina at Chapel Hill is to ultimately share information and new knowledge, there are times when access to certain items, information, or laboratory spaces should be restricted for confidentiality, export compliance, national security, safety, and/or other security reasons.
+To that end, this policy establishes a framework for identifying export-controlled items, information, and research spaces.

 For obtaining the Accident & Sickness insurance coverage for UNC international affiliated travel.